newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 Use this resource to create and manage New Relic notification destinations.
 Details regarding supported products and permissions can be found [here](https://docs.newrelic.com/docs/alerts-applied-intelligence/notifications/destinations).

+-> **WARNING:** The newrelic\_notification\_destination resource is a new resource based on a newly developed API, because of that you might encounter bugs and timeouts when using it.
+The New Relic teams are working hard to resolve these issues as fast as they can, but we ask you to be patient as this might take some time.
+Please [report any issues that you may find on Github](https://github.com/newrelic/terraform-provider-newrelic/issues/new/choose), so we can analyse and resolve them as soon as possible.

 ## Example Usage

 ##### [Webhook](https://docs.newrelic.com/docs/alerts-applied-intelligence/notifications/notification-integrations/#webhook)